-They want the strength from the indulgence so they can stop hurting their Beloved and so they can more quickly to give God the perfect praise and adoration He deserves in Heaven.
+They want the strength from the indulgence so they can stop hurting their Beloved and so they can more quickly give God the perfect praise and adoration He deserves in Heaven.

 Also, saints want to help the poor souls in purgatory, so they can be in Heaven adoring God too…as this grace from an indulgence can help atone for the sins, of the saved souls, in Purgatory too.

-Please know, God doesn’t want us to suffer in Purgatory or Hell; He wants us in Heaven; He wants us saints.
+Please know, God doesn’t want us to suffer in Purgatory or in Hell; He wants us in Heaven; He wants us saints.
 And indulgences are for us to obtain that goal.